wp-plugins/avchat-3/readme.txt

 4. Chmod the ***/wp-content/plugins/avchat3/uploadedFiles*** folder to 777 (otherwise the upload function might not work)
 5. Create a new folder tokens (***/wp-content/plugins/avchat3/tokens***) and CHMOD it to 777 (otherwise we might have token generation issues later on)
 6. Activate the plugin from the admin area
-7. Enter the rtmp connectionstring in Settings -> AVChat 3 .
+7. Enter the rtmp connectionstring in Settings -> AVChat 3 (in the PRO version) .
 It should look like this:
 	***rtmp://myFMSserver.com/avchat30/_definst_***
     where myFMSserver.com is the domain name or ip of the server where your media server is installed.
+	Otherwise, got to the avc_settings.php file and look for the "connectionstring" property.
+There you should put the connection to your media server.
 8. Create a new page with this content: ***[chat]***
 9. Login the video chat, you will be asked for the license key (it's in your client/trial area on avchathq.com).
 10. That's it you're logged in the AVChat video chat.